China has lost a good friend, says Xi Jinping as he mourns the death of Iranian President Raisi - ExBulletin

 China has lost a good friend, says Xi Jinping as he mourns the death of Iranian President Raisi

+Iranian President Ebrahim Raisi and several other officials were found dead on Monday, hours after their helicopter crashed in a mountainous and foggy region in the country's northwest.

-Beijing, May 20 (PTI) President Xi Jinping on Monday offered condolences over the death of Iranian President Ebrahim Raisi killed in a helicopter crash, saying China lost a good friend while making positive efforts to consolidate and deepen the global strategic partnership between the two countries. the two nations.
+Beijing: President Xi Jinping on Monday offered condolences over the death of Iranian President Ebrahim Raisi killed in a helicopter crash, saying China lost a good friend as he made positive efforts to consolidate and deepen the strategic partnership global between the two nations.

 In a message addressed to Iranian First Vice President Mohammad Mokhber, Xi, on behalf of the Chinese government and the Chinese people, expressed deep condolences and expressed sincere sympathy to Mokhber, the family of President Raisi, as well as the government and people of Iran, to the Chinese Ministry of Foreign Affairs. » declared the ministry.